thunkable/docs-thunkable-com/components/screen.md

 Screens are natural ways to break up your apps so that they are more digestible to your users.
 On Thunkable, there is a limit of 10 screens per app.

-Screens are where you set layouts and program navigation.
+Screens are where you set layouts, program the initial opening of the app and the navigation.
 Screen1 is also where you set many of your app level properties.

 ---